 Want to find out more about teaching English in France?
 Continue reading to find out how you can teach with and without TEFL certification.
 Or, consider these other amazing places to teach: Czech Republic or Madrid.

 Teach English in France

-France is often one of the first destinations teachers will think of when they first plan to teach abroad.
+France is often one of the first destinations teachers will think of when they first plan to teach ESL in Europe.
 As such, the job market can be competitive.
 If you are a native English speaker with a Bachelor’s degree or further certification, you will be able to compete in this international market.
 However, don’t let the difficulty to entry scare you away.
 France is a popular destination for a reason, offering a high quality of life and fantastic international culture.
 Teaching English in Paris or Marseilles are the perfect opportunities to experience the luxury of a European metropolis.

 Check out this guide for fun flashcard games and activities you can bring to the classroom.